Last Update: October 12, 2019

 The Tesla Supercharger network is generally faster than other fast charging systems.
 The situation is rapidly changing since the other automakers are implementing higher speed fast charging as well.
 To understand this and what it means, we need to briefly discuss the technology of recharging electric cars.

 The charging rate for electric cars is measured in kiloWatts.
 The kiloWatt is a standard unit of the quantity of electricity.
 For example a typical hair dryer consumes a bit less than 1 kiloWatt of electricity.
 To charge an electric car more quickly requires increasing the charging rate - e.g. shifting from a 25 kiloWatts to 50 kiloWatts charging rate halves the charging time, roughly speaking.

 For some detail on this see:

-- Understanding charging rates and effective trip speed
+- Electric car charging speed and effective trip speed on road trips

 - Charging levels - Level 1, Level 2, DC Fast Charging, etc